Ross Maintenance Headquarters

 Vancouver, Washington

-37,700 SF total
+37,700 SF

-offices, training rooms, workshops, break rooms, tool and vehicle storage, large storage yard for power line poles up to 120′ long
+Offices, training rooms, workshops, break rooms, tool and vehicle storage, large storage yard for power line poles up to 120′ long

 More Projects